The Strategic Plan is our most important document, setting out the council’s ambitions for the future.

 This framework is a public statement of the ways in which the council will achieve good corporate governance.

-In 2012-13 the City of Lincoln Council operated an Executive system, comprising the Leader and five other portfolio holders.
-Most decision-making within the Council takes place within the Executive.
+The City of Lincoln Council operates an Executive system, comprising the Leader and other portfolio holders.
+Much of the operational decision-making within the Council takes place within the Executive.

-To improve the quality of the decisions made by the Council, a scrutiny structure was put in place under the local government modernisation agenda, which provided the opportunity for the remaining 27 non-Executive Councillors the chance to challenge decisions made by the Executive.
-This is a summary of the scrutiny work which has taken place in the year 2012/2013.
+To improve the quality of the decisions made by the Council, a scrutiny structure was put in place under the local government modernisation agenda, which provided the opportunity for the remaining non-Executive Councillors to challenge decisions made by the Executive.

 Shared Revenues and Benefits Service - Annual Report 2014